nekuda-ai/nekuda-agent-demo/README.md

 ## 🔒 Security Notes

 - This is a **demonstration project** for development/testing
-- Uses test credentials for Nekuda SDK
+- Uses test credentials for nekuda SDK
 - Not intended for production use without proper security measures

 ## 🤝 Contributing